shycopney44/W_S5M3_Project/README.md

 <details>
   <summary>I am getting errors when I run npm install or npm start.
 What is going on?</summary>

-This project requires Node correctly installed on your computer in order to work.
-Your learning materials should have covered installation of Node.
-Sometimes Node can be installed but mis-configured.
-You can try executing `npm run fixit` (check `package.json` to see what this does), but if Node errors are recurrent, it indicates something is wrong with your machine or configuration, in which case you should request assistance from Staff.
+This project requires Node to be correctly installed on your computer to work.
+Your learning materials should have covered the installation of Node.
+Sometimes Node can be installed but misconfigured.
+You can try executing `npm run fixit` (check `package.json` to see what this does), but if Node errors are recurrent, it indicates something is wrong with your machine or configuration, so you should request assistance from learner assistants.

 </details>